Joe Borden: 1876 season

-After the 1875 season concluded, the league, and subsequently the Philadelphia White Stockings, folded, allowing the NL to form, becoming the first "Major" league.
+After the 1875 season concluded, the league, and subsequently the Philadelphia White Stockings, folded, allowing the NL to form.
 Before the season, Borden signed a three-year contract worth $2000 a season ($ current dollar adjustment) with the Boston Red Caps of the NL.
 The club had high expectations that he could adequately replace Albert Spalding who had recently departed for the Chicago White Stockings.
 Sportswriters were in agreement with the club and dubbed him "Josephus the Phenomenal".
 Hall of Fame baseball writer Henry Chadwick described Borden's pitching style as having speed, but with little strategy.
 In addition to his swiftly moving fastball, he also delivered a curveball that moved down and away from right-handed batters; both pitches he delivered from a low arm angle.
 His Red Caps played the Philadelphia Athletics in the first game in NL history on April 22; the only game of the day due to rain cancelling the rest of the league's schedule.
 The Red Caps defeated the Athletics with two runs in the ninth inning, and a final score of 6–5 at Athletic Park, with Borden pitching the complete game for the victory.

 On May 23, Borden pitched a two-hit 8–0 shutout victory against the Cincinnati Reds.
-Various historians claim that this performance was, instead, the first no-hitter thrown in the NL, thus the first in major league history.
+Various historians claim that this performance was, instead, the first no-hitter thrown in the NL, thus the first in major-league history.
 According to Lee Allen, baseball historian and writer, the scorecard shows that Borden gave up two bases on balls, which were counted as hits in the final score.
 The official scorekeeper for the game was O. P. Caylor, a writer for The Cincinnati Enquirer, who believed, unlike his contemporaries, that bases on balls should be scored as hits.
-Bases on balls were only officially counted as hits for the season.
+Bases on balls were only officially counted as hits for the 1887 season.
 The Boston Daily Globe reported on the game the following day, and noted that Reds had had two clean one-base hits during the game.
 Furthermore, on June 6, the New York Clipper did not report an occurrence of a no-hitter in their summary of the game, though the box score did have differing stats in other categories than what the Daily Globe had reported.
-Consequently, the first official no-hitter in Major League history was pitched by George Bradley, of the St. Louis Brown Stockings on July 15, 1876.
+Consequently, the first official no-hitter in major-league history was pitched by George Bradley, of the St. Louis Brown Stockings on July 15, 1876.